atomDevelop/in-other-words/README.md

 # In-other-words

 In-other-words is a simple tool to reduce or reorganize JSON data.
-This version is for commonJS.
 Let’s suppose you have results of tests and they are stored as follows.
 ```sh
 var testResult = [